prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/deploy/README.md

 # Deploy the Application to SAP BTP Kyma Runtime

+ **[NOTE]:** Instance of SAP BTP connectivity service (connectivity-proxy plan) is created to establish a secure tunnel between SAP BTP Kyma environment and a system in your On-Premise network.
+This provisioning must be done only once in your cluster.
+[Refer](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/0c035010a9d64cc8a02d872829c7fa75.html) for more details.
+ If the connectivity service is not provisioned after creation of cluster by your administrator, you can do it by running the below command

+    ```shell
+    kubectl apply -f ./script/connectivity.yaml
+    ```

 1. Navigate to root folder of the cloned source code.

 1. Open Makefile and Edit the value for DOCKER_ACCOUNT.